Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Discussion

 \section{Discussion}

-Motivated by the high prevalence of CKD and lack of studies on the heterogeneities of the associations among major health conditions, this article has used the NHANES data to study the quantitative measurements of CKD and associations among four major health conditions, CKD, hypertension, obesity, and diabetes.
-We have applied and extended the covariance regression model proposed by \cite{hoff_2012} to allow categorical predictors.
-We select four highly relevant demographic and socio-economic factors to classify the population into subgroups and utilize the covariance regression model to estimate the mean and covariance parsimoniously for each subpopulation.
-We have discussed guidelines for model selection and evaluation using standard criteria such as AIC in conjunction with posterior predictive goodness of fit plots.
-We have discovered that the associates among those four health outcomes vary greatly across subgroups.
-With the covariance regression model, we are able to identify specific subpopulations that are at higher risk of developing each condition as well as co-morbidity.
+We use the NHANES data to study how the mean and covariance structure of four health measurements vary among subpopulations.
+To our knowledge, this is the first attempt to systematically examine how the variances and correlations of those health outcomes vary among subpopulations.
+We extend the covariance regression model proposed by \cite{hoff_2012} to allow multiple categorical predictors, and we discuss practical issues in fitting complicated datasets with multiple categorical predictors.
+We select four highly relevant demographic and socio-economic factors to classify the population into subgroups and use the covariance regression model to estimate the mean and covariance parsimoniously for all subpopulations.
+We discuss guidelines for model selection and evaluation using standard criteria such as AIC for the mean model in conjunction with posterior predictive goodness-of-fit plots for the covariance model.
+The means, variances, and correlations of those health outcomes all vary among subgroups.
+The fitted results confirm that the population is heterogeneous and that assuming a single mean and a single covariance for the entire population is not appropriate.
+We highlight some of the findings that might be of scientific interest.
+The covariance regression model helps identify subpopulations for which more data might be collected to estimate a separate reference range.
+In Supplemental Material F (\cite{niu18}) we interpret some of the coefficient estimates.

-In this article we have only selected categorical predictors to classify the population.
-Other relevant factors of continuous type can be easily added as done in \cite{hoff_2012}.
-The covariance regression model is flexible enough to allow mixed types of predictors in both the mean and covariance structure.
+We further validate the estimates by comparing the model-based intervals with the sample-based intervals for large groups (41 groups with sample size $>20$).
+For the variance estimates, the percentage of times those two intervals overlap ranges from 85\% to 95\%, compared with 41\% to 83\% for the homogeneous model.
+The correlation estimates overlap 98\% to 100\%, compared with 85\% to 95\% for the homogeneous model.
+The complete set of plots comparing the two sets of intervals is in Supplemental Material G (\cite{niu18}).
+To consider model mis-specification, the sensitivity analysis (in Supplemental Material H (\cite{niu18})) gives some confidence that the covariance regression model is reasonable and provides reliable estimates.

-The method used here is a regression type of model.
-The model evaluation procedure we propose here is data-driven and subjective.
-In order to develop a systematic model selection scheme that tries to find the universally best model, one possible approach might be to explicitly formulate a prior distribution to shrink some of the coefficients towards zero, similar to the idea in \cite{gaskins_2013}.
+The model-selection procedure can also allow the search to back up.
+If, after adding multiple interaction terms, some groups have over-fit, one can remove an interaction and refit, as in stepwise selection.
+The current selection and evaluation procedure is data-driven and subjective.
+To develop a systematic model-selection scheme that tries to find the overall best model, one possible approach could explicitly formulate a prior distribution to shrink some of the coefficients toward zero, similar to the idea in \cite{gaskins_2013}.